Rezeptbuch-Team/Rezeptbuch/docs/Testplan.md

 ## 6. Deliverables

 ## 6.1 Test Evaluation Summaries
 The project owns a certain amount of tests.
-Each pushed commit should trigger the projects CI/CD Pipeline, which builds the application and executes these tests with a code analysis with SonarCloud.
+Each pushed commit should trigger the projects CI/CD Pipeline, which builds the application and executes these tests.

 ## 6.2 Reporting on Test Coverage
-This happens automatically on a push with SonarCloud.
+This happens automatically on a push.

 ## 6.3 Perceived Quality Reports
 If a build of our CI/CD Pipeline fails the administrators will be messaged.
 This includes a fail due to a failed test.